 Compression therapy

 Compression therapy helps increase blood circulation in the lower legs, ankles and feet.
-It’s an effective treatment for venous leg ulcers, diabetic foot ulcers, lympodeamea and general pain and swelling.
+It’s an effective treatment for venous leg ulcers, lymphoedema and lower leg swelling.

 What is compression therapy?